 Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 As Microsoft Build 2026 opens at Fort Mason Center in San Francisco, one message is becoming impossible to ignore: AI agents are moving from demos into enterprise workflows.
-Fabric Data Agents are generally available, the Fabric MCP Server is the new standard interface between AI and governed data, and Microsoft Agent 365 has become the enterprise control plane.
+Fabric Data Agents are generally available, the Fabric MCP Server is the standard interface between AI and governed data, and Microsoft Agent 365 is the enterprise control plane.
+The headline announcement that ties it all together is Microsoft IQ — a unified enterprise intelligence framework with three pillars: Web IQ (real-time external grounding), Work IQ (workplace and collaboration intelligence via Microsoft 365), and Fabric IQ (data and analytical ontology).
+Fabric IQ is the layer that directly competes with what ABIS has been building.

 The platform is ready.
 The question is whether the enterprise is.

-This article explores what Microsoft Build 2026 confirms about Agentic BI, what the Fabric MCP Server means for AI agents in Business Intelligence, and why local-first domain knowledge governance — not cloud storage — is the missing layer that DACH enterprises must address before AI agents start acting on their data.
+This article explores what Microsoft Build 2026 confirms about Agentic BI, what Microsoft IQ and Fabric IQ mean for AI agents in Business Intelligence, and why local-first domain knowledge governance — not cloud storage — is the missing layer that DACH enterprises must address before AI agents start acting on their data.

 01 — From dashboards we read to agents that act